Why is income protection so important for the self-employed?

 - You're an Australian resident

-Not all insurers will provide cover for contract workers.
-Some may require you to be employed on a permanent full-time basis.
-That said, there are some that offer cover provided you work at least 20 hours per week and have held the position for at least 12 months.
+Yes, you can generally find cover provided you work at least 20 hours per week and have held the position for at least 12 months.

 It's worth comparing options with an adviser to find out what cover options are available.